nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Better Handle Failed Migrations

-Thanks to this improvement, following a failed migration, the application will automatically downgraded to the previous working version and will not allow to upgrade to the problematic version anymore.
+Thanks to this improvement, following a failed migration, the application will be automatically downgraded to the previous working version and will not allow to upgrade to the problematic version anymore.
 But it will allow to upgrade to the next next version.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2534](https://jira.nuxeo.com/browse/NXDRIVE-2534).